 Be considerate to the wildlife and your impact.

 Don’t feed the wildlife.

-Keep food in containers and hidden away from Bears
+Keep food in containers and hidden away from Bears.

-Top essentials for hikes and trail runs
+Top essentials for hikes and trail runs:

 Hydration should be taken no matter how long the route is.
-The longer you are out and the more advance the terrain, the more you will lose through perspiration and general loss.
+The longer you are out and the more advanced the terrain, the more you will lose through perspiration and general loss.
 You can work out your sweat rate and determine how much water you need to consume per hour and alter that for the conditions such as high temperatures, which would require more fluid.

 Simple: sandwich, wrap, fruit, nuts, energy bars, chews, gels, liquid nutrition powder